St Mary's Cathedral, Sydney: Treasures

 St Mary's is full of treasures and devotional objects.
 Around the walls of the aisles are located the Stations of the Cross, painted in oils by L. Chovet of Paris and selected for St Mary's by Cardinal Moran in 1885.
 In the western transept is a marble replica of Michelangelo's Pietà, the original of which is in St. Peter's Basilica, Rome.
 This sculpture was brought to Australia for display in David Jones Ltd. department store and was later donated to the cathedral.

 Located previously in the crypt, where it was touched in the evening by the setting sun, was the Grave of the Unknown Soldier, a realistic depiction of a dead soldier sculpted by George Washington Lambert.
 Although previously visible to the public from above, the tomb has now been moved into the aisle of the cathedral, to give the public greater access to it.

 The crypt has an extensive mosaic floor, the achievement of Peter Melocco and his firm.
 This design has as its foundation a cross elaborately decorated like a vast Celtic illuminated manuscript, with rondels showing the Days of Creation and the titles of the Virgin Mary.

 Music

-The music team at St Mary's currently comprises the Director of Music, Thomas Wilson; the Assistant Director of Music, Simon Niemiński, and Assistant Organists Titus Grenyer and Dominic Moawad; and the Administrator of Music, Eleanor Taig.
+The music team at St Mary's currently comprises the Director of Music Daniel Justin, the Assistant Director of Music Simon Niemiński, and assistant organist Dominic Moawad; and the music administrator, Eleanor Taig.